I-AVA-I/AVA-AIDER-Google-AI-Challenge/README.md

 ## **License**
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project in compliance with the license terms.

+## **Acknowledgments**

+* Google Chrome AI Challenge for inspiring this project.
+* To https://github.com/Zoreslaw for awesome hard work!